 Whether you’re the poster child for healthy eating or tend to pick at bits of anything remotely nutritious on your plate, there’s a green meal out there for you.
 We round up a few spinach recipes that will have you buying bags of the green goodies on your next grocery run.

 With the plant-based, healthy-eating revolution sweeping the culinary world, spinach has found itself in several gastronomical creations, from bowls of soup to cones of ice cream.
 A serving of this leafy green offers a good dose of vitamins A, C, K as well as folic acid, thiamine, iron, and calcium.
 Naturally, studies link it to a host of health benefits, including better eye and heart health.
 And if that’s not reason enough to be loading up on this vegetable, we don’t know what is.

-When brought together with the right ingredients and cooking techniques, spinach can go from being unappetizing to downright delectable.
+When brought together with the right ingredients and cooking techniques, spinach can go from being slimy and unappetizing to downright delectable.
 But don’t take our word for it.
 Give some of these fun recipes a go instead.

 Load up on greens with these fun spinach recipes

 Spinach And Artichoke Dip

 Indulgent enough to make you forget you’re eating greens and versatile enough to complement most carbs, this spinach and artichoke dip is a must-try.
 The recipe calls for cream cheese, mayonnaise, parmesan, mozzarella, black pepper, and dried basil.
 Baking these ingredients gives the dip a heavenly brown crust at the top.
 Pair it with crackers, add dollops of it to your toast, or incorporate it into a buddha bowl meal.